Sheet Pan Lemon Garlic Salmon

 See my guide on how to use an Instant Pot.

-A 30 minute one pan meal that’s full of bright and fresh flavors!
-You will love this Sheet Pan Lemon Garlic Salmon and Asparagus!
+A 30 minute lemon garlic salmon that’s full of bright and fresh flavors!
+You will love this Sheet Pan Lemon Garlic Salmon with Asparagus!

 With minimal effort, you’ll be sitting down to a meal that’s healthy and worthy of company!

 Sides Dishes to Serve with Salmon

 More Healthy Salmon Recipes